domino-club/domino-club.github.io/content/jams/domino1.md

   - itch: the-instruction-manual
     title: The Instruction Manual
+    credit:
+      - The Pursuer
-    credit: The Pursuer and a Lady From Paris
+      - a Lady From Paris
     description: Instructions on how to have sex in space.

   - itch: party